Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>
 <br />
 <img src="https://imgur.com/hgxyvha.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 24. Allow “domain users” access to remote desktop.
-To do that click on “Select users that can remotely access this PC”.
+To do that go to system settings.
+Go to the Remote Desktop tab and click on “Select users that can remotely access this PC”.
 Then click on the add button.
 </p>
 <br />
 </p>